dhaine/apisensr/README.md

 run_app()
 ```

-Please note that the ‘apisensr’ project is released with a [Contributor
+Please note that the apisensr project is released with a [Contributor
 Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project,
 you agree to abide by its terms.